Pete McTee's Clubhouse

-Pete McTee's Clubhouse was a Saturday morning television series that originally aired from September 15, 1990 until 2004 on WPMT Fox-43 in York, Pennsylvania.
-The show starred Pete McTee (Lou Castriota, Sr.) and featured an ensemble cast including Professor Noodles (Tom Ensminger), Captain Cool (Don Schaller, 1990-2001; Michael Ovadia, 2001–2003), Dee (actress name unknown), and Sammi Jo (Lesli Morrison).
+Pete McTee's Clubhouse was a Saturday morning television series that originally aired from September 15, 1990 to 2003, with reruns continuing to air until September 5, 2004.
+The show aired on WPMT Fox-43 in York, Pennsylvania.
+It starred Lou Castriota, Sr., as Pete McTee and featured an ensemble cast including Tom Ensminger as Professor Noodles, Don Schaller (from 1990 to 2001) and Michael Ovadia (from 2001 to 2003) as Captain Cool, and Sammi Jo (Leslie Morrison).
 Other characters on the show included Pete's dog Wembley, and his computer Scooter.
 Overall, 404 episodes were produced.

+Format

 The show was unique in that it was never scripted.
 Castriota and Ensminger would meet a few days before taping (which usually occurred on Tuesdays) to rough out the shows segments.
 The show was filmed before a live studio audience, usually consisting of Boy Scouts troops, Girl Scouts troops, or other groups of children from the area.
 Each episode featured several segments, typically including an educational segment about science and a segment with a cartoon shown on Scooter's screen (such as The Rocky and Bullwinkle Show).

-During the later years, the show would air Sunday mornings.
-Most of these are believed to be reruns.

-The show was originally created by Castriota, a programming director at WPMT at the time, in response to the Children's Television Act, which required TV stations to air at least three hours of educational children's programming every week.
-Castriota gave the role of Professor Noodles, who served as Pete's co-host on the show, to Tom Ensminger, whom he had known since High School.